Know Your Vices: Caffeine

-The caffeine link to weight gain was first identified in the late 1990’s when Diabetes Education Centers reported seeing clients having unexplained and irregular blood sugars.
-30% of people were more susceptible to weight gain than the rest of the population by the effects of caffeine consumption.
-It is unclear whether or not the reported effects of caffeine are due solely to the caffeine, or to a combination of other compounds that are ALWAYS found with caffeine.
-This means, for some people, even taking a decaffeinated beverage still results in weight-gain because although the caffeine is removed, other compounds are not.
+The link between caffeine and weight gain was first identified in the late 1990s when Diabetes Education Centers reported seeing clients having unexplained and irregular blood sugars; 30% of people were more susceptible to weight gain than the rest of the population by the effects of caffeine consumption.
+It is unclear whether or not the reported effects of caffeine are due solely to the caffeine itself, or to a combination of other compounds that are always found in caffeine.
+This means, for some, even drinking a decaffeinated beverage still results in weight-gain; because although the caffeine is removed, other compounds are not.